red5pro/load-testing-bees/README.md

 7. Start `/bin/bash ./red5proInstaller.sh`

-Now you are running the LALALAL and see `MAIN MENU FOR LOAD TESTING RED5PRO SERVER`
+Now you are running the `automated-bees` and see `MAIN MENU FOR LOAD TESTING RED5PRO SERVER`

 ### 1. Install Bees software to Bees servers: